coobas/yoyo-migrations/README.rst

 As database applications evolve, changes to the database schema are often required.
-These can usually be written as one-off SQL scripts containing CREATE/ALTER table statements (although any SQL or python script may be used with yoyo-migrations).
+These can usually be written as one-off SQL scripts containing CREATE/ALTER table statements (although any SQL or python script may be used with yoyo).

-Yoyo-migrations provides a command line tool for reading a directory of such scripts and applying them to your database as required.
+Yoyo provides a command line tool for reading a directory of such scripts and applying them to your database as required.

 Database support